KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 }
 ```

-In order to make the API easy to use and as close to the usual CSS syntax as possible, we're going to require the first argument to be a map called `$args` so that we can use `$key->$value` pairs for each customizable property, as well as allowing multiple properties to be passed to a single instance of the mixin.
+In order to make the API easy to use and as close to the usual CSS syntax as possible, we’re going to require the first argument to be a map called `$args` so that we can use `$key->$value` pairs for each customizable property, as well as allowing multiple properties to be passed to a single instance of the mixin.

-_Note: If you're unfamiliar with using maps as arguments, [Hugo wrote up a pretty nifty article on that](https://www.sitepoint.com/using-sass-maps/), as well as many other use-cases for maps._
+_Note: If you’re unfamiliar with using maps as arguments, [Hugo wrote up a pretty nifty article on that](https://www.sitepoint.com/using-sass-maps/), as well as many other use-cases for maps._

 The next argument will be fetching a module from within the above `$customizer` map, which in this case will be our _"palette"_ module.
-We'll call this argument `$uses`, as we will be fetching (_using_) values from it for use in our first argument, `$args`.
+We’ll call this argument `$uses`, as we will be fetching (_using_) values from it for use in our first argument, `$args`.

-I also want to make it fall back to outputting plain CSS if no module to use is specified, rather than erroring out we can simply `@warn` the user that the mixin shouldn't be used that way.
-Therefore, our API will be less frustrating to newer users that don't happen to be using it correctly.
+I also want to make it fall back to outputting plain CSS if no module to use is specified, rather than erroring out we can simply `@warn` the user that the mixin shouldn’t be used that way.
+Therefore, our API will be less frustrating to newer users that don’t happen to be using it correctly.

 ```scss
 // Create new customizable properties, save to instance map